jokob-sk/NetAlertX/docs/DEVICES_BULK_EDITING.md

 ![Maintenance > CSV Export](/docs/img/DEVICES_BULK_EDITING/MAINTENANCE_CSV_EXPORT.png)

 > [!NOTE]
 > The file containing a list of Devices including the Network relationships between Network Nodes and connected devices.
-You can also trigger this by acessing this URL: `<your pialert url>/php/server/devices.php?action=ExportCSV` or via the `CSV Backup` plugin. (💡 You can schedule this)
+You can also trigger this by acessing this URL: `<your netalertx url>/php/server/devices.php?action=ExportCSV` or via the `CSV Backup` plugin. (💡 You can schedule this)

 ![Settings > CSV Backup](/docs/img/DEVICES_BULK_EDITING/CSV_BACKUP_SETTINGS.png)